 Garam Garam Double

 I will come up with a cheaper, hornier Hinglish subheading soon.
 But Shah Rukh Khan and Anushka Sharma crackle with so much chemistry that they reel in the audience for most of the tad predictable journey.
 Age differences disappear when they are together.

 Khan's bearded look adds to the character's turmoil.
 He is in subtle form, reining in, letting loose the legendary charm at will.
 Sharma's once there, once not Gujarati accent doesn't hinder in creating a watchable character, foolish, instinctive and meandering.
 An echo to Kareena Kapoor's Geet in Jab We Met (2007).
 Khan and Sharma can take a hell lot of credit for audience engagement.
 They keep it all afloat and brimming to an amazing, mercurial degree.

 The European setting gives the film a beautiful travel-with-me feel.
-The bridges, cafes, night clubs and cobbled streets add conviction to the characters actions.
+The bridges, cafes, nightclubs and cobbled streets add conviction to the characters actions.
 Why wouldn't you want to hang out in places as charming as these a little longer?!
 Say, say.

 Nice Safar, Some Suffer

-Ali is going for the lovers-get-together fun love journey with no complexities here.
+Ali is going to the lovers-get-together fun love journey with no complexities here.
 He shoots down any chances of great cinema right there.
 It is now about keeping the humor and joy coming.
 Ali doesn't get there smoothly.